 So a trade promotion lottery is a free to enter promotion normally run by a business to promote the sale of products or services.

-I.E. a trade promotion lottery is exactly the same as a competition
+I.E. a trade promotion lottery = a competition

 There really isn’t a difference between a trade promotion lottery, a sweepstake, a competition, a contest or a giveaway here in Australia.